trstovall/arka/README.md

 Blocks are generated periodically by random peers performing computational work.
 If the hash digest of a valid block is a member of a relatively small set determined by the work `target` consensus parameter, then the hash represents a valid proof of work.
 The block adds a list of payments to the block chain.
 Miners, computational units aimed at generating blocks, should listen for blocks and payments and adjust their own blocks accordingly.

 To compute the hash digest of a block, deterministicly represent the object, minus the `nonce` field, as a binary string.
 Hash the string with Keccak-f1600.
-Then, concatenate the that hash digest with the `target` and `nonce` and hash again with Keccak-f800.  `target` consists of an 8-bit `base` and 8-bit `exp` such that `difficulty == (base + 1) * (2 ** exp) - 1`.
-The proof of work is valid if the first 8-bit byte of the final hash digest is numerically greater than or equal to `base` and is followed by at least `exp` number of zero bits.
+Then, concatenate the that hash digest with the `target` and `nonce` and hash again with Keccak-f800.  `target` consists of an 8-bit `base` and 8-bit `exp` such that `difficulty == base * (2 ** exp)`.
+The proof of work is valid if the 8-bit prefix of the hash digest is numerically greater than or equal to `base` and is followed by at least `exp` number of zero bits.

 The `payment` list defines `from`, a list of unspent transaction outputs from previous blocks that claim previous payment outputs, and redistributes the total balance, minus a data fee, to `to` a new list of payment outputs.
 Payment outputs are optionally associated to a list of votes which determine chain consensus parameters.